QuiTrat/Carbon_emission_analysis/README.md

 order by sub.carbon_footprint_pcf desc

 ```
+In total, during the period from 2013 to 2017, Gamesa Corporación Tecnológica, S.A, the company produced Wind Turbin is in top companies contributed highest carbonfootprint.
+Companies operated in Automobile industry are in top highest contribution in each year.

 | NoId | company_name                            | industry_group                     | carbon_footprint_pcf |
 | ---: | --------------------------------------: | ---------------------------------: | -------------------: |